 Waewaetorea Island is located in the Bay of Islands.
 Access is by boat only.

-The island became part of the Maritime and Historic Park in 1980 and today it is under the care of the Department of Conservation.
+The island became part of the Maritime and Historic Park in 1980 and today it is under the care of DOC.

 Conservation work includes pest eradication as part of Project Island Song and a revegetation programme.

-An historic account of Waewaetorea is found in the records of French explorer Marion du Fresne’s expedition to the Bay of Islands in 1772.
-The French "Plan du Port Marion" tell us that Wawaetorea was where the two ships “Castries and "Mascarin" first anchored.
+A historic account of Waewaetorea is found in the records of French explorer Marion du Fresne’s expedition to the Bay of Islands in 1772.
+The French "Plan du Port Marion" tells us that Wawaetorea was where the two ships “Castries and "Mascarin" first anchored.

 There are two headland pa worth visiting on this island.
 The southern one is to the right of Otawake Beach – you can see its deep defensive ditch.
 You can walk onto the other headland pa near the Orurua blowhole.

 Read about the history, fabric and cultural aspects of Waewaetorea Island, an actively managed historic site, as well as management recommendations.

 Trace our heritage back through the large collection of Māori sites we manage.

 Visit farming heritage sites that illustrate the importance of agriculture in New Zealand since the arrival of European settlers.